University Laboratory High School (Urbana, Illinois)

-The University of Illinois Laboratory High School, also known as Uni High or just Uni, was established in 1921 and is a laboratory school located on the engineering section of the University of Illinois campus in Urbana, Illinois.
-Its enrollment is approximately 300 students, spanning five years (the traditional grades 9–12, preceded by a combined 7th-8th grade year known as the "subfreshman" year).
-The school is notable for the achievements of its alumni, including three Nobel laureates and a Pulitzer Prize winner.
-In 2022, Uni High was named as a top 15 public school in Illinois by Niche and the following year rose to a top 15 public school in the nation.
-In 2006 and 2008 it was recognized as a "public elite" school by Newsweek because of its students' high scores on the SAT.
-Before the change in the SAT's format in 2016, the average SAT score was 2045, and now varies from 1400 to 1600.
-As of 2019, the average SAT was a 1470.
-The average ACT score is a 32.
+The University Laboratory High School, also known as Uni High or just Uni, was established in 1921 and is a laboratory school located on the engineering section of the University of Illinois campus in Urbana, Illinois.
+Its enrolls about 300 students, spanning five years (the traditional grades 9–12, preceded by a combined 7th-8th grade year known as the "subfreshman" year).